qTechnologiesV2/obfuscation-maven-plugin/README.md

    </executions>
 </plugin>
 ```
-- set the qprotect and the config path
+- set the qprotect and the input, output and config path
 - then build your project using maven package